DionneMaguire/dionnes_wines/README.md

 ## Web Marketing

 Dionne's Wines is a business to customer business, where we want to reach as many customers as possible, to sell as many bottles of wine as possible.
-We want to do this in a way to sttract new customers but also retain our existing customers.
+We want to do this in a way to attract new customers but also retain our existing customers.

 ### Search Engine Optimisation (SEO)